About

 Where2 (Co-Founder & Developer)

 Co-founded and co-developing Where2, a mobile application designed to support group coordination through shared itineraries, messaging, and collaborative decision-making.
-The project spans the full product lifecycle, from initial concept and validation through to system design, implementation, and early-stage deployment.
+The project originated within the Melbourne Entrepreneurial Centre startup program, where I joined as the primary technical contributor, taking ownership of system design and implementation as the concept progressed from early-stage idea to a working product.

 Designed and implemented a multi-user system where plans, locations, and user interactions are synchronised in real time across devices.
 The application is built in React Native, with a backend architecture using Supabase to manage persistent state, authentication, and real-time updates across distributed users.